 - Sentencing Code – the Sentencing Code came into effect in England and Wales on 1 December 2020, consolidating existing sentencing procedure law into a single Sentencing Act.
 The Code covers adult and youth sentencing and applies to all convictions on or after the commencement date, irrespective of the date on which the offence was committed.
 It includes general provisions relating to sentencing procedure, the different types of sentences available to the courts, and certain behaviour orders that can be imposed in addition to a sentence.
 The Code is a consolidation so made no substantive changes to the law.

 - Sentencing guidelines – set out a way for judges and magistrates to consider the seriousness of particular offences, and so decide on the appropriate sentence for each case.
 They set out different levels of sentence based on the harm caused to the victim and how much the offender is to blame for what happened.

 - Victim personal statement – a statement written by a victim explaining the effect the crime has had on them, any concerns they have and indicating any support that they need.
 Making a victim personal statement is optional.
-This is submitted at the same time as their witness statement and may be read by the victim, the prosecution lawyer or submitted as written evidence.
+The statement is submitted at the same time as their witness statement and may be read by the victim or the prosecution lawyer or submitted as written evidence.

-- Victim surcharge – charge which must be paid by an offender after they have pleaded guilty or been convicted.
+- Surcharge – charge that must be paid by an offender after they have pleaded guilty or been convicted.
 The amount depends on the circumstances of the offender and the sentence passed.
-This is separate from any fine or the criminal courts charge.
-It is used to fund victims’ services.
+This charge is separate from any fine and is used to fund victims’ services.

 - Youth Justice Board – oversees the youth justice system in England and Wales and works to prevent offending and reoffending by young people under 18 and to ensure that custody is safe, secure and addresses the causes of their offending behaviour.